blockjoy/platform/README.md

 ### Deep Dive

-If you want to deep dive in to the code, how things work, or want more details you can checkout the documentation and code in each of the following repos:
+If you want to deep dive in to the code, how things work, or want more details you can checkout the documentation and code in each of the following repos for the four main components:

 - Blockvisor API: [Link](https://github.com/blockjoy/blockvisor-api)
 - Blockvisor Web App: [Link](https://github.com/blockjoy/blockvisor-app-web)